-DoorDash is a technology company whose main product is an app-based platform that partners with restaurants and grocery stores, using on-demand couriers to deliver takeout meals and other items.
+DoorDash is a technology company whose main product is an app-based platform that partners with restaurants, grocery stores and other businesses, using on-demand couriers to deliver takeout meals and other items.
 Although the company has seen a steady increase in food delivery in the past couple of years, the COVID-19 pandemic boosted its growth tremendously.

-Today, the company connects more than 390,000 merchants, over 18 million consumers, and more than 1 million drivers (“Dashers”) in the United States, Canada and Australia.
-According to CEO and co-founder Tony Xu, only 10% of restaurant traffic is being delivered today, so there’s still great potential for expansion.
-The company is also branching out to deliver groceries and more.
+Today, the company connects more than 500,000 merchants, over 20 million consumers, and more than 3 million drivers (“Dashers”) in the United States, Canada, Germany, Japan and Australia.

 Read on to learn more about DoorDash, how much it’s worth and what you should consider before investing in the company.

 |Founders||Tony Xu, Andy Fang, Stanley Tang and Evan Moore|